jquery-archive/jquery-mobile/CONTRIBUTING.md

 ## Issues

 If you encounter a bug in the framework you can report it on the issue tracker here on Github.
 Questions about how to use the framework or problems with your custom code can be posted on the [forum](https://forum.jquery.com/jquery-mobile).
 The jQuery Mobile [ThemeRoller](https://github.com/jquery/web-jquery-mobile-theme-roller) and [Download Builder](https://github.com/jquery/jquery-mobile-builder) have their own repo where you can report issues.

-Before opening a new issue please check if the same or a similar issue already has been reported (Tip: Besides the search tool of the issue tracker you can filter issues by label).
+Before opening a new issue please check if the same or a similar issue already has been reported.
+Tip: Besides the search tool of the issue tracker you can filter issues by label.

 When submitting an issue include the following: